spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

 .. admonition:: David Cadotte, MD, PhD | University of Calgary | Calgary 🇨🇦
    :class: testimonial

-    At the University of Calgary we are using the SCT to process both routine clinical MRI scans (commonly used to confirm a diagnosis of degenerative cervical myelopathy) and advanced imaging protocols of diffusion imaging, magnetization transfer imaging and t2* acquisitions of the human spinal cord
+    At the University of Calgary we are using SCT to process both routine clinical MRI scans (commonly used to confirm a diagnosis of degenerative cervical myelopathy) and advanced imaging protocols of diffusion imaging, magnetization transfer imaging and t2* acquisitions of the human spinal cord